axieinfinity/ronin-documentation/docs/apps/rns/manage.md

 1. Sign the transaction to make payment.
 Your RNS name registration is successfully renewed.
 ![success-extend](assets/manage/success-extend.png)

-### Extend an auctioned name
+### Renew an auctioned name

 1. On the **My domains** tab, locate the auctioned domain name that you want to renew, and then click **Extend**..
 ![find-extend-auctioned](assets/manage/find-extend-auctioned.png)
 1. Select the number of years of registration you want to purchase.
 You can renew an auctioned domain for up to 3 years at a time, depending on the current expiration date.
 For example, if you just won the domain at an auction, it comes with a 1-year registration.
 You can immediately renew this domain for another 2 years, for the total of 3 years.
 ![extend-auctioned-duration](assets/manage/extend-auctioned-duration.png)
 1. Review the total amount payable, which includes the following:
    * Renewal fee times the requested number of years.